 Alternative Careers That PhD Graduates Should Explore

 Scientists at the early-career stage often do not tread the same academic path as their predecessors did towards tenure (Sever and Janssen 2017).
 The number of PhD awards far outweigh the existing positions in academia, resulting in the observed discrepancies (Cyranoski et al. 2011, Health 2012).
 An overview of scientific career trajectories would, therefore, benefit scientists in their early PhD/postdoctoral training, and even at mid-career.
-As a scientist, your “art of career design” begins in an unknown territory, mainly with motivation and inspiration.
+As a scientist, your “art of career design” (Giltner 2017) begins in an unknown territory, mainly with motivation and inspiration.
 Finding an alternative career in the current academic environment is difficult, although an initial plan can offer a sense of direction.

 Creating a Plan for an Alternative Career